 Competitor research means analyzing other websites in your niche to understand why they rank higher than you.
 Which keywords are they targeting?
 What content format works for them?
 How strong is their backlink profile?
 SE Ranking answers these questions without requiring you to manually research each competitor.

 I analyze top-ranking competitors regularly to understand what’s working in my niche.
-This tool helps me to see which keywords they rank for, how much traffic they’re getting, and where their backlinks come from.
+This seo tool helps me see which keywords they rank for, how much traffic they’re getting, and where their backlinks come from.

 Features I Actually Use